aam29dc/x86-AT_T-linux/README.md

 `as --32 main.asm -o main.o && ld -melf_i386 main.o -o main && ./main` <br>

+The instruction pointer points to the <b>NEXT</b> instruction to be executed.

 ______________________________________________________________________________________________________________________________________________________
 immediate mode (`$`) on an element in the .data or .bss segment references the address.
 Without ($) immediate mode, it'll dereference the element to get the value.
 Add positive number of bytes to the address to get further elements
 ````assembly